The Ontario Energy Board (OEB), the energy regulator, has seen a 77% increase in the number of reported scam calls, including...

 Do not approach a downed power line.
 Keep a distance of least 10 metres and call your local hydro office and 911

-The Time-of-Use and Tiered Regulated Price Plan prices, as set by the Ontario Energy Board, are shown in the table below as well as the Summer hours and thresholds during which those prices apply:
+The Time-of-Use, Tiered Regulated and Ultra Low Overnight Price Plan prices, as set by the Ontario Energy Board, are shown in the table below as well as the Summer hours and thresholds during which those prices apply:

 ---|---|